 My own business partners know better than to expect me to respond to their questions.

 I am a horrible dinner companion.

-In short, I am socially absent.
+In short, I am socially unavailable.

 Yet people ask, “When do you find the time to do all your writing?”

-Patrick, I’ve learned that to answer an email is to begin a dialogue.
+Patrick, I’ve noticed that to answer an email is to begin a dialogue.
 The recipient believes that he/she can reasonably expect to “bounce things off you” whenever they want your opinion.
 After all, not to respond to them would be rude, would it not?